 A good security awareness program should educate employees about corporate policies and procedures for working with IT assets and sensitive data.
 Employees should know who to contact if they think they've discovered a security threat and be taught which data should not be exposed over email.

-Regular training is necessary for any organization, and particularly those who rely heavily on third-party vendors or temporary staff.
+Regular training is necessary for any organization, particularly those who rely heavily on third-party vendors or temporary staff.

 The National Institute of Standards and Technology (NIST) has an excellent publication with templates and guides for what should go into a security awareness training program in NIST SP 800-50.

-7. Share information
+7. Share Information

 Information about what cybersecurity risks your organization is worried about must be communicated to all appropriate stakeholders, especially those involved in decision-making.
 Everyone needs to be aware of the potential business impact of cyber attacks and how they can help prevent them.